cloudfoundry/service-fabrik-backup-restore/README.md

 ```

 ### DEVELOPING WITH THE LIBRARY
 We are using [pytest](https://pytest.readthedocs.io/en/2.7.3/index.html) as a unit tests framework.
-You can use setup tool to run tests with/without coverage report as below:
+You can use setup tool to run tests with multiple options:
+--coverage or -c : Generate coverage report
+--capture or -p : To show stdout/stderr on console
 ```
-python3 setup.py test --coverage
+python3 setup.py test --coverage --capture
 # Or
-python3 setup.py test -C
+python3 setup.py test -c -p
 ```
 Or you can also use simple pytest command to do so:
 ```
 pip3 install -r requirements-dev.txt
-python3 -m pytest --cov=lib --cov-report html -v tests/
+python3 -m pytest --cov=lib --cov-report html -v tests/ --capture=no
 ```

 ### USING THE LIBRARY